Electrogas-welding

 The upward travel speed of the weld being performed is a complex function of all primary parameters.
 The range of welding speeds is therefore quite large, between 38 to 200 mm/min (1.5 to 8 in./min).

-Typical applications of Electrogas-welding represent a whole collection of different manufactured structures, including storage tanks, pressure vessels, nuclear components, ship subassemblies, bridges, oil drilling platforms, power generating equipment, heavy presses, rolling mills, and other where the advantages of the process determine its economy.
+Typical applications of Electrogas-welding represent a whole collection of different manufactured structures, including storage tanks, pressure vessels, nuclear components, ship subassemblies, bridges, oil drilling platforms, power generating equipment, heavy presses, rolling mills, and other constructions where the advantages of the process determine its economy.

 The following documents should be consulted: